clackner2007/double-yolks/README.md

 This contains the cosmology parameters, as well as image parameters, like the magnitude zeropoint, the pixelscale (arcseconds/pixel) and the size of the cutout images in pixels.
 These are assumed to be global for a project.

 #####clean_config.ini
-This file contains configuration parameters relating to cleaning up the peak list.
+This file is an example configuration file for `clean_peaks.py`.
 It's basically a list of cuts to be made on peaks.
 The values used here are arbitrary, but some of them can be set by looking at peak finding in mock galaxies and minimizing the contamination/maximizing the completeness.
 The parameters are as follows:

 1. `ecut` this sets the minimum ratio of the ellipticities (as computed from the second moments of the flux distribution).
 It selects *against* long skinny peaks, which are usually artificial.
 2. `dist_cut_1` inner separation limit in kpc.
 This sets the minimum allowed separation.
 If you want a sample that's similarly complete at all redshifts, set this to the kpc-scale of the resolution limit at the highest redshift.